Posts Tagged Nyrstar

 NN2 Newco limited and Politus BV.
 The Nyrstar (Belgium) scheme of arrangement’s jurisdictional confirmation.

 Update 13 September 2019 same principles on jurisdiction (and reference to NN2Newco) made by Falk J in EWHC 2412 (Ch) Syncreon Group BV.
-Update 13 January 2019 ditto EWHC 3615 (Ch) Lecta Paper where reference is also made to Codere.
-Jurisdiction upheld on the basis of Article 25 and Articles 8 juncto 4 Brussels Ia.
+Update to the update 😉 December 2019 for the Canadian side of Syncreon see my review here.

 Update 20 August 2019 For an Irish approval of a scheme of arrangement with extensive US links see Re Ballantyne RE Plc & the Companies Act 2014 IEHC 407, reported here.